bluesky-social/atproto-website/content/guides/applications.md

 ---
 title: Applications model
-summary: How applications work on the @ Protocol.
+summary: How applications work on the AT Protocol.
 tldr:
   - Apps sign into the user's PDS to access their account
   - Apps can directly read and write repo records